Morph Search

 • Search Helps (in the main search pane) provide basic guidance about how to construct your search.

 • Search Templates allow you to build a more complex search without having to use search syntax.
 Instead, select the kind of search you want to make, then enter your search terms in the dialog box that appears.
-Search Templates appear in the left navigation menu, which can be toggled on/off using the navigation menu icon .
+Search Templates appear in the left Sidebar .

 • Search Suggestions: As you type, Logos will populate a list of suggestions to help you refine your search.
 For best results, select one of these.
 Otherwise, finish typing your search query and press Enter.